Azure/azure-openapi-validator/docs/all-proxy-resources-should-have-delete.md

 ## How to fix

-Add the delete operation for the proxy resource.
+Consider adding the delete operation for the proxy resource that has a PUT.

 ## Bad examples